junxit/us-congress-bills-116/bill.md

 - **(e)** *Grant programs*
   - **(1)** *Cooperative landslide hazard mapping and assessment program*
     - **(A)** *In general* Subject to appropriations, the Secretary may—
-      - **(i)** provide grants, on a competitive basis, to State, territorial, local, and Tribal governments to research, map, assess, and collect data on landslide hazards within the jurisdictions of those governments; and
+      - **(i)** provide grants, on a competitive basis, to State, territorial, freely associated state, local, and Tribal governments to research, map, assess, and collect data on landslide hazards within the jurisdictions of those governments; and
       - **(ii)** accept and use funds received from other Federal and non-Federal partners to advance the purposes of the program.
     - **(B)** *Priority*
-      - **(i)** *In general* The Secretary shall consult annually with the Committee, States, units of local government, territories, and Indian tribes to establish priorities for the grant program under this paragraph.
+      - **(i)** *In general* The Secretary shall consult annually with the Committee, States, units of local government, territories, freely associated states, and Indian tribes to establish priorities for the grant program under this paragraph.
       - **(ii)** *Funding prioritization* In providing grants under this paragraph, the Secretary shall give priority to projects—
         - **(I)** that will achieve the greatest landslide hazard and risk reduction;
         - **(II)** that reflect the goals and priorities of the national strategy established under subsection (b)(2)(A);